Explaining the Black-box Smoothly- A Counterfactual Approach: Methodology

 \subsection{Context-aware self consistency}

-A valid explanation image is a minor modification of the input image and should preserve the inputs' identity \ie patient-specific information such as the anatomy shape.
-While images generated by a GAN are shown to be realistic looking~\cite{Karras2019ANetworks}, GAN with an encoder may ignore small or uncommon details in the input image~\cite{Bau2019SeeingGenerate}.
-To preserve these features, we propose a context-aware reconstruction loss (CARL) that exploits extra information from the input domain to refine the reconstruction results.
-This additional information comes as semantic segmentation and detection of any foreign object present in the input image.
+A valid explanation image is a small modification of the input image, and should preserve the inputs' identity \ie patient-specific information such as the shape of the anatomy or any foreign objects (FO) if present.
+While images generated by GAN are shown to be realistic looking~\citep{Karras2019ANetworks}, GAN with an encoder may ignore small or uncommon details in the input image~\citep{Bau2019SeeingGenerate}.
+To preserve such details, we propose a context-aware reconstruction loss (CARL) that exploits extra information from the input domain to refine the reconstruction results.
+This additional information comes as semantic segmentation and detection of any FO present in the input image.
 The CARL is defined as,

-Here, $S(\cdot)$ is a pre-trained semantic segmentation network that produces a label map for different regions in the input domain. \blue{$O(\rvx)$ is a pre-trained object detector that, given an input image $\rvx$, output a binary mask $O(\rvx)$, highlighting the region where FO is present.
-In Eq.~\ref{eq:rec_s}, we used KL divergence to compare the probability mask created by $O(\cdot)$ over the input $\rvx$ and the reconstructed $\rvx'$ image.} Rather than minimizing a distance such as $\ell_1$ over the entire image, we minimize the reconstruction loss for each segmentation-label ($j$).
+Here, $S(\cdot)$ is a pre-trained semantic segmentation network that produces a label map for different regions in the input domain.
+Rather than minimizing a distance such as $\ell_1$ over the entire image, we minimize the reconstruction loss for each segmentation label ($j$).
 Such a loss heavily penalizes differences in small regions to enforce local consistency.

+\blue{$O(\rvx)$ is a pre-trained object detector that, given an input image $\rvx$, outputs a number of bounding boxes called region of interests (ROIs).
+For each bounding box, it outputs 2-d coordinates in the image where the box is located and an associated probability of presence of an object.
+Using the input image $\rvx$, we obtain the ROIs and associated $O(\rvx)$, which is a probability vector, stating probability of finding an object in each ROI.
+For reconstructed image $\rvx^{\prime}$, we reuse the ROIs obtained from image $\rvx$ and computed the associated probabilities for the reconstructed image as $O(\rvx^{\prime})$.
+Next, we used KL divergence to quantify the difference between probability vectors as $\KL(O(\rvx) || O(\rvx^{\prime}))$, in eq~\ref{eq:rec_s}.}

-Finally, we used the CAR loss to enforce two important properties of the explanation function: \begin{enumerate} \item If $\delta = 0$, the self-reconstructed image should resemble the input image. \item For $\delta \neq 0$, applying a reverse perturbation on the explanation image $\rvx_{\delta}$ should recover the initial image \ie $\rvx \approx \mathcal{I}_f(\mathcal{I}_f(\rvx, \delta), -\delta)$. \end{enumerate} We enforce these two properties by the following loss,
+Finally, we used the CAR loss to enforce two essential properties of the explanation function: \begin{enumerate} \item If $\rvc = f(\rvx)$, the self-reconstructed image should resemble the input image. \item For $\rvc \neq f(\rvx)$, applying a reverse perturbation on the explanation image $\rvx_{\rvc}$ should recover the initial image \ie $\rvx \approx \mathcal{I}_f(\mathcal{I}_f(\rvx, \rvc), f(\rvx))$. \end{enumerate} We enforce these two properties by the following loss,